ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Mother E

 You were born in a simple apartment in Södermalm in downtown Stockholm in 1959 and you are 53 years old.
 You have a practical mind and like getting things done.
 After high-school, you started a catering business that you have run since then.
 It has slowly grown, and you now have a solid network of chefs and can take on rather large events.
 Unfortunately, profitability is a bit of a challenge meaning you make ends meet, but not a lot more.
-The job also means long hours and late evenings, but you are proud of what you have achieved.
+The job means long hours and late evenings, but you are proud of what you have achieved.
 Your only concern is that you have not been able to give your daughter the financial security you would have wanted.

-Your were married for a few years to your daughters father, a charming Australian bartender , before you split up and he moved back to his native country.
+Your were married for a few years to your daughters father, a charming Australian bartender, before you split up and he moved back to his native country.
 You do not actively dislike each other, but you have very little contact these days.
 Your daughter has not wanted to meet him after he left, and it has simply not happened.

 There are two things you would like to do for your daughter.
-One is to travel a month or two to Australia so that she can reconnect with her Australian heritage.
-The other is that you would like to give her enough money for a downpayment on an apartment for when she comes of age in a few years.
-These are things you have heard that other parents do for their kids but which have not been possible for you.
+One is to travel a month or two around Australia so that she can reconnect with her Australian heritage.
+The other is that you would like to give her enough money for a downpayment on an apartment when she will need one in a few years.
+These are things you have heard that other parents do for their children but it has simply not been possible for you.

 When you got married, you inherited the fantastic family heirloom, the Tiara.
-The idea is that your daughter will get is when she gets married, in your opinion a somewhat stale family tradition.
+The idea is that your daughter will get is when she gets married, bit in your opinion this is a somewhat stale family tradition.
 You have thought about this for many years and have now made up your mind.
 You will sell the Tiara.
 You have been in touch with an auction firm that has valued the Tiara to 150 000 SEK which would cover both a trip to Australia and a downpayment for a small city apartment.

-The auction firm will call you tomorrow to confirm that you want to sell it.
-Before then, you want to inform your daughter and your mother about the decision in person.
-You are unsure what sort of reaction you will get, but deep down you know this to be the right thing to do so it is important for you that they understand why you are doing it.
+The auction firm will call you tomorrow to confirm the sale.
+But you want to inform your daughter and your mother about the decision before you take that call and in person.
+You are not sure what kind of reaction you will get, but since you know deep down that this is the right thing to do it is important that they understand why.

 ### Player instructions